Read carefully. . .you will be held accountable for content

 In the subject line, put your name and period number.

 In the body of the email, simply state: "I have read the expectations".

 This will be noted as a completed assignment and evidence that you can listen and follow directions.

 First day email will be worth 25 points.

 and date this is due.
-Later than due date receives only partial credit.
+Later than due date receives only partial credit, if any.

 A suggestion to all diligent students, after sending email, continue reading through the class website.

 Pay particular attention to the pages on attendance imperative, procrastination proclamation, and carefully note calendar.

 This is a calendar for the entire school year. (any changes are due to administrative changes over which your teacher